userdashboard/dashboard/readme.md

 | company-name  | Company name               |
 | website       | Website                    |
 | occupation    | Occupation                 |

-# Customizing Dashboard with CSS

-Your application server can serve two special CSS files to modify Dashboard and module content and template, `/public/template-additional.css` and `/public/content-additional.css`.
-You can use these files to style all of the content from the Dashboard server to match your application.

-# Using the full page for your application

-Your content can be served mixed with Dashboard's template and optionally sharing its navigation bar, or your page can be served by itself in control of the entire interface `<html data-template="false">`.
-You can specify links in Dashboard's navigation bar with `<template id="navbar"></template>` containing your HTML and links.

-Your content can be accessible to guests by specifying `<html data-auth="false">`.

-Your content can include a `<template id="head"></template>` with HTML to be copied into Dashboard's template `<HEAD>` tag for things like analytics or other application-wide code snippets.

 # Adding links to the account or administrator menus